 At the first stage, basic purees are available.
 Even some of these are seasoned.
 For example, you might find pouches like butternut squash and cinnamon or sweet peas with mint.

 At stage two, there is a wider range of flavors available.
-Plum Organics also has a White blend (with cauliflower, apples, and leeks) and Red blend (with apples, beets, and red bell peppers) that packs a lot of flavor and a nutritional punch.
+Plum Organics also has a White blend (with cauliflower, apples, and leeks) and Red blend (with apples, beets, and red bell peppers) that packs a lot of flavors and a nutritional punch.
 You’ll also find Second Blends that have grains in them, including coconut rice, quinoa, and amaranth blended with other yummy ingredients.

 Stage three meals include different spices and proteins.
 For example, one of their meals is quinoa and leeks with chicken and tarragon.
 Something to note is that some of the grain meals are not as easy to prepare because you need to add hot water to cook the grains.